yaswanthteja/Python_Resources/OOP.md

 Ans: Yes, it is feasible if the base class is a static method or if additional child classes instantiate the base class.

 ### 3. How do you make a Python class that is empty?
-Ans: A class that is empty has no defined members.
+Ans: An empty class has no defined members.
 By employing the pass keyword, it is made (the pass command does nothing in python).
 Outside of the class, we can produce objects for this class.

 - An empty class does not have any members defined in it.
 It is created by using the pass keyword (the pass command does nothing in python).
 We can create objects for this class outside the class.
 For example-